How is a PoE 60 W switch designed for monitoring constructed? Designed in Poland?

 Now for the second board.
 Anyone lusted after the protective LEDs?
 The connector LEDs are on the bottom of the PCB, I guess it was cheaper that way than buying RJ45 connectors with built in LEDs.

 DC4810G and DC2064DG.
-Catalogue note that these are for gigabit connection.
+Catalogue note that it is for gigabit connection.

 Apart from that, we have the main controller, the main inverter and four FM15N10 chips in there.